mlochbaum/BQN/doc/map.md

         o←⟨⟩ ⋄ {o∾⟜<↩𝕩}¨ "index"≍"order" ⋄ o

 When an array is displayed, index order is the same as the top-to-bottom, left-to-right reading order of English.
 It's also the same as the ordering of [Deshape](reshape.md#deshape)'s result, so that here `o` ends up being `⥊𝕩`.
-The dyadic cases described in the following sections will also have a defined evaluation order, but it's not easy to describe it in terms of the arguments: instead, the *result* elements are produced in index order.
+The dyadic cases described in the following sections will also have a defined evaluation order, but it's not as easy to describe it in terms of the arguments: instead, the *result* elements are produced in index order.

 ## Table